DianeDuroux/netANOVA/README.md

 ### Value

-- 'Membership': 	table indicating the membership of each network.
+- `Membership`: 	table indicating the membership of each network.
-- 'Output':		Details on the differences between pairs of groups along the hierarchical clustering, i.e statistics, ids of networks in group 1, id of networks in group 2, associated p-value.
+- `Output`:		Details on the differences between pairs of groups along the hierarchical clustering, i.e statistics, ids of networks in group 1, id of networks in group 2, associated p-value.

 ### References
 > Anderson, M. J. (2001).
 A new method for non‐parametric multivariate analysis of variance.
 Austral ecology, 26(1), 32-46.

 ### Example
 ```
+#Upload the simulated networks
 load("networkData.RData")
 input_baseline_list=data[[1]]

 #Compute the matrix distance
 init=initialization(G, meth=”edd”)

 #netANOVA clustering algorithm to create group of networks that are statistically different
 output=netANOVA(Dist=init[[3]],  t=5)
 ```